SUBARACHNOID HEMORRHAGE

 • general anesthesia is preferred

-• maintain placental perfusion and fetal oxygenation – to avoid hypoxia, hypotension, hypocapnia, acidosis, and hypothermia
+• placental perfusion and fetal oxygenation to avoid hypoxia, hypotension, hypocapnia, acidosis, and hypothermia

-• adequate maternal brain perfusion and prevention of progression of cerebral edema and ↑ ICP
+• adequate maternal cerebral perfusion and prevent progression of cerebral edema and increase of intracranial pressure (ICP)

-• hemodynamic stability (avoid both hypotension and hypertensive attacks with increased risk of rebleeding)
+• hemodynamic stability (avoid both hypotension and hypertensive episodes with increased risk of rebleeding)

 • use a shield to protect the fetus